-The UK government has laid legislation to reduce the number of subscribers that are required by each candidate for elections taking place on 6 May 2021.
-This legislation is expected to come into force from 10 March 2021.
-We have updated this guidance to reflect this proposed legislation and the updated requirements for the nominations process.
+Due to the coronavirus pandemic the UK government legislated to reduce the number of subscribers required by each candidate for certain elections.
+This guidance reflects this legislation and the updated requirements for the nominations process.
+These provisions will remain in place for relevant elections where the notice of election is published on or before 28 February 2022.
+We will update the guidance again when the provisions are no longer in force.
 We are here to help, so please contact us if you have any questions.